kevinponce/keivnponce-blog/content/blog/ruby-import-large-data-in-bulk/index.md

 ---

 Sometimes you have to import a large amount of data.
-If you were to do this buret force, you would do it like this:
+If you were to do this brute force, you would do it like this:

 ```ruby